 Re-registration and payments opens on Friday the 1st of July.

 Discounts for the sixth dog, and for Gold Card or Community Services Card holders must be applied for in person at one of our service centres.
 Card holders must present a valid card to be eligible.

 Before you renew your registration, please read the terms and conditions.

 All dogs other than those classed as working, disability assist or menacing.

 Dogs that have been identified as menacing by breed or behaviour.
 There are four breeds of dog and one type of dog that are classified as menacing by breed:

-Menacing by behaviour is determined by an animal control officer as a result of a complaint about the dog that led to an investigation conducted by the officer and grounds for the classification were found.
+Menacing by behaviour is determined by an animal control officer.
+This happens after an investigation into a complaint about the dog has found grounds for the classification.